 - to assess research on its own merits rather than on the basis of the journal in which the research is published

-Pillar at NUI Galway
+Pillar at University of Galway

 The University Management Team (UMT) will oversee the work of progressing these commitments; and putting in place an implementation plan and a process for monitoring and reporting on progress in embedding the principles of responsible metrics.
 This will be undertaken through a consultative process.